GeoSpark/scoperoid/README.rst

 * Add support for other 'scopes that use the USBTMC standard.
 Anyone with a bunch of 'scopes and a desire to write some Android code?
 * Test on a wider variety of phones.
-* See if reasonable throughput can be achieved via a UDB Bluetooth dongle.
+* See if reasonable throughput can be achieved via a USB Bluetooth dongle.
-* Experiment with the Ethernet interface.
-Does anyone have any information on this that isn't just "use the NI VISA driver"?
-My initial thoughts are just to throw data at it via a simple script and see what I get.

 What I may do
 -------------
-It might be quite fun to record waveform data on the Android device, but as we can't gurantee we get every part of the waveform due to USB bandwith and CPU speed, and there appears to be no way of getting an absolute timestamp, this might only be useful as a series of frames rather than a comntinuous signal.
+It might be quite fun to record waveform data on the Android device, but as we can't gurantee we get every part of the waveform due to USB bandwith and CPU speed, and there appears to be no way of getting an absolute timestamp, this might only be useful as a series of frames rather than a continuous signal.
 Maybe in rolling mode we could get something suitable for playback, but the timebase for that has to be quite large so there will be signal bandwidth limits.
 We could trigger the 'scope's record/playback mode and maybe suck out the data via that interface, but I've not looked at that.